 "It appeared so."

 "Thank you then."
-Reese had a small smile when he realized why Finch was still by the door.
+Reese had a small smile when he realized why Finch hadn't come in.
 "I see that you remembered my advice."

 "I am deeply attached to my head…" Finch answered in an unexpected trait of humor.
 He remembered vividly the strangle hold the ex-agent had got him on the previous time.